Magnitude homology of real hyperplane arrangements: Computations for rank 3 arrangements

 There are exactly $46$ triples $\{i,j,k\}\subset \mathbb{Z}/18\mathbb{Z}$ such that $i+j+k\equiv 0\pmod{18}$, so we have $m_3=46$.
 Also, $m_k=0$ for $k\geq 4$.
 Since $m_2+3m_3=\binom{18}{2}$ by double-counting, we have $m_2=15$. \end{ex}

-\begin{ex} We give an explicit construction of an arrangement $\A$ such that the series expansion of $\Mag(\A)$ does not have alternating signs.
+\begin{ex} We give an explicit construction of an arrangement $\A$ such that the series expansion of $\Mag(\A)$ does not have the alternating-sign property.
 Let $S\subset \R^2$ be a finite set as in Example \ref{ex:18}.
 Then the associated arrangement $\A(S)$ satisfies

 Figure \ref{fig:ex18} shows the projectivization of $\A(S)$.
 By Theorem \ref{thm:rank3}, the magnitude of $\A(S)$ is given by

 In particular, the coefficient of $q^4$ is $-72<0$. \end{ex}